-Bond supply, price drifts and liquidity provision before central bank announcements
+Bond supply, yield drifts, and liquidity provision before macroeconomic announcements

 Staff working papers set out research in progress by our staff, with the aim of encouraging comments and debate.